ibauk/sm3/help/rpsettings.md

 *ignoreClaimDecisionCode*
 : Default is '9'.
 Claims with a Decision of this value will be excluded from scoring.
 It's used where claims are disallowed (perhaps for being out of time) rather than scored as rejected.

+*missingPhotoDecisionCode*
+: Default is '1'.
+Used to preselect the decision for claims received with no photo.

 *bonusClaimsLimit*
 : It is possible to impose a limit on the number of bonuses claimed with excess claims automatically ignored.